 Description

-Disused limekiln.
-Probably late C18 or early C19.
-Local stone rubble including slate rubble.
-The limekiln has a flat front and rounded corners; it is built into a band at the rear for top loading.
-The walls are slightly battered.
-There is a dripcourse at the front over the central swallow opening which has a pointed arch with a long timber lintel at the apex.
-The swallow is corbelled inside and at the back there is a square stoking hole with a stone lintel.
+This is a disused limekiln located approximately 150 metres south west of Dinah's Side, likely built in the late 18th century or early 19th century.
+It is constructed from local stone rubble, including slate rubble.
+The limekiln features a flat front and rounded corners and is designed for top loading, with slightly battered walls.
+A drip course runs across the front above the central swallow opening, which has a pointed arch and a long timber lintel at the top.
+Inside, the swallow is corbelled, and at the back, there is a square stoking hole with a stone lintel.
 The kiln has been filled in from the top.
-Attached to the right and left of the front there are low walls which are probably the remains of a shelter for the lime.
-This is one of two limekilns on the foreshore of this creek.
-The other one is depicted in a water colour painting, dating 1792, by John White Abbott (1763-1851) (qv) cottage store and limekiln immediately west south west of Dinah's Side.
+On both the right and left sides of the front, there are low walls that likely remain from a shelter for the lime.
+This limekiln is one of two located on the foreshore of the creek; the other is illustrated in a watercolour painting from 1792 by John White Abbott, which depicts a cottage store and limekiln immediately to the west south west of Dinah's Side.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.